 When I came to myself, God spoke to me and told me to get a pen and paper.
 I began to write and wrote seven poems within a very few minutes.
 I was a good student in school but had never written like this in the past.
 God had given me a gift of writing!
 I went into the closet to pray about my eye and came out with a gift from God.

-Within a brief time following that experience, my eye went down after my Pastor prayed for me.
+After that experience, my eye went down after my Pastor prayed for me.
 I was healed and blessed!
 So, I got my gift of writing and got healed as well.
-From that day to this, writing has been a part of my life.
+Writing has been a part of my life from that day to this.

-I have published three books, and this blog has been read in approximately 190 countries.
+I have published three books, and this blog has been read in over 187 countries.
 I plan to keep writing as long as God gives me the strength and the leave to do so.

-Please feel free to comment, share, or like any of the posts.
+Please feel free to comment, share, or like any posts.
 Also, you may follow me to receive notifications of new postings.
-Simply scroll to the bottom of any position, and you will find the box entitled “Follow Me.”
+Scroll to the bottom of any post, and you will find the box entitled “Follow Me.”
 When you fill in your e-mail address, WordPress automatically informs you of all new postings.
 I love you in the Lord because you are God’s child.

 If you would like to communicate with me, leave a comment on any post, and I will make it happen.
 May God bless you all. #found purpose#love writing.

-This post will open up the other approximately 198 posts that are available to you through WordPress.
+This post will open up the other 225 posts available to you through WordPress.
 It is my prayer that when I get to Heaven and Jesus asks me, “Where are the souls that I intended to be saved under your ministry?” there will be some of you who will raise your hands and say, “Me Lord, I’m one of them!”